gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/ss-menu-file-history.png" alt="File History Quick Pick Menu" />
 </p>

-- Adds a *Show File History* command (`gitlens.showQuickFileHistory`) to show a paged **file history quick pick menu** of the active file for exploring its commit history
+- Adds a *Show File History* command (`gitlens.showQuickFileHistory`) to show a paged **file history quick pick menu** of the current file for exploring its commit history
   - Provides additional entries to *Show in Results*, *Show Branch History*, and *Open File in \<remote-service\>* when available
   - Navigate back to the previous quick pick menu via `alt+left arrow`, if available
   - Navigate pages via `alt+,` and `alt+.` to go backward and forward respectively